Workflow

 Example: litespec archive docs-site — all phases are complete.

 What happens: Reverse-engineers specs from existing code.
 A separate workflow for documenting capabilities that already exist.
+Handled by the plan skill in Adopt mode.

 What the AI does: 1.
 Reads the provided file or directory thoroughly 2.
 Builds a mental model of the code's purpose, dependencies, and behavior 3.
 Creates a change proposal with specs documenting discovered capabilities 4.
 Generates proposal, specs, design, and tasks